variance1234/4321ecnairav/README.md

-mean_accuracy| mean overall accuracy max_diff_label| the class index with the largest accuracy gap for this experimental set max_per_label_acc_diff| largest per-class accuracy difference max_label_accuracy	| largest per-class accurate for the class min_label_accuracy| lowest per-class accurate for the class no_samples_max_diff| number of test samples for class (max_diff_label) max_std_label| the class index with the largest per-class accuracy standard deviation for this experimental set max_per_label_acc_std| the per-class accuracy standard deviations
+mean_accuracy| mean overall accuracy max_diff_label| the class index with the largest accuracy gap for this experimental set max_per_label_acc_diff| largest per-class accuracy difference max_label_accuracy	| largest per-class accuracy for the class min_label_accuracy| lowest per-class accuracy for the class no_samples_max_diff| number of test samples for class (max_diff_label) max_std_label| the class index with the largest per-class accuracy standard deviation for this experimental set max_per_label_acc_std| the per-class accuracy standard deviations